Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 What places are the smartest $200k buys in Siem Reap as of 2026?

-As of early 2026, the smartest $200k buys in Siem Reap are found in Svay Dangkum (central but away from the party streets), the quieter sides of Wat Bo and Sala Kamreuk, and Slor Kram for a more residential feel while still being close to everything.
+As of early 2026, the smartest neighborhoods to buy at $200,000 in Siem Reap are central Svay Dangkum (practical, walkable, close to daily services), the quieter residential streets of Wat Bo and Sala Kamreuk, and parts of Slor Kram that offer a more local, residential feel while still being in the city orbit.

 What can I buy with $300k in Siem Reap in 2026?